Bad diagnosis, clerical errors, background check lapses led to missed warning signs before mass killings

 The background check found nothing after three days, and Roof was eventually allowed to buy the .45-caliber handgun authorities said was used in the June 17, 2015 shooting.

-Fox News' Katherine Lam, Lucia Suarez and The Associated Press contributed to this report.
+Fox News' Katherine Lam, Kathleen Reuschle, Lucia Suarez and The Associated Press contributed to this report.